kostadin-t/btp-terraform/units/unit_4/lesson_2/README.md

 }
 ```

 We do not use that in the configuration but reference it in the definition of the output values.
-Next we create a new file called `outputs.tf` in the `cloudfoundry` directory and add the following content:
+Next we create a new file called `outputs.tf` in the `CloudFoundry` directory and add the following content:

 ```terraform
 output "cf_space_url" {